ThatCodingGuy86/OpenGL-Text/README.md

 # OpenGL-Text

-Needs the contents of both the `includes` and `lib` files to be in their respective paths.
+Needs the contents of the `includes` file to be in the include path.
 Also needs `font.png` to be in the working directory of the EXE.

 Usage example: